 All the wrong side rows need to be converted using the opposite stitch.

 Wait, what?
 Opposite stitch?
 Yes. every stitch has an opposite.
 A knit and a purl are opposite.
 A k2tog (knit 2 together) is the opposite of a p2tog (purl 2 together).
 Don’t worry, I have a chart that shows you the most common stitches and their opposites to help you convert the row instructions very quickly.
-Get the stitch conversion chart on my resource page, Converting Knitting Patterns to the Loom.

 Once the row instructions are converted then it’s time to grab your yarn and loom.
 You can cast on confident that the pattern will turn out great because you did you research!